sdelitta/daily_js_challenges/README.md

 ## Getting Started

 - `Fork` and `Clone` this repository
+- `npm install` (You only need to run this once)
 - Each day, open the repo in VS Code and work in the `challenges.js` file

 ## Instructions

-- All challenges have one or more tests that run when the `run-tests-by-opening-in-browser.html` file is opened in the browser.
+- All challenges have one or more tests that run when the command `npm run test` is excuted from your terminal **in this directory**.
+You can use <kbd>ctrl</kbd>+<kbd>c</kbd> or <kbd>q</kbd> from within the terminal window to exit the test suite.

-- By default, Jasmine (the testing framework) will run the tests in random order.
-To change this, click on the **Options** button at the top-right and uncheck the *run tests in random order* checkbox.
+- By default, Jest (the testing framework) will run all of the tests in order.
+To only run one of the files, start the testing suite with `npm run test` and press <kbd>p</kbd> to bring up the filtering option.
+Here you can type in which test file to run, ie: `basic`,`intermediate`,`hard`.

+- As you solve your challenges and save your files, the testing suite will re-run the tests for you.

-- Solve the challenges by writing functions in the `challenges.js` file only.  **DO NOT MODIFY ANY OTHER FILE.**
+- Solve the challenges by completing the functions in the `challenges.js` file only. **DO NOT MODIFY ANY OTHER FILE.**

 - Each code challenge requires writing a **single function** to solve.

 - Be sure to name the function **exactly** as specified by the challenge.

 - The default display shows only the challenges that are failing.
-To see an overall summary of all tests, click the "**Spec List**" link.
+You'll see a green indicator at the bottom telling you how many have passed.

 - After solving a challenge, be sure to check the solution(s) contained in `solutions.js`.
 If multiple solutions are provided, they are typically shown in increasing order of "elegance".